 For law enforcement and the judiciary

 - You are going to have to comply with lots of procedures and rules to prosecute people.
 You will have to undergo extensive training and be very careful what you do each day.
-Your job is going to get a lot harder because you are going to have to enforce this Cyber Bill.
+Your job is going to get a lot harder because you are going to have to enforce this Cybercrimes Bill.

-How does the Cyber Bill impact Lawyers?
+How does the Cybercrimes Bill impact Lawyers?